 Example: Charles has scheduled 35 credit hours at Bishop State Community College and transferred 20 credits into his program from Grambling State University.
 To retain his financial aid eligibility, Charles is required to complete 67%, or 36.85 of the total scheduled credit hours.
 This was calculated by adding his total hours (35 + 20 = 55) multiplied by 67%.

 Bankruptcy

 Courses placed in "bankruptcy" by the College will still count as scheduled hours.
+Bankruptcy does not affect a student's SAP status.

 Maximum Time Frame

 Associate Degree Programs